-We serve over six million customers across the UK through an omni-channel model of online, mobile and telephone banking and we have a national network of 250 branches and business banking centres.
+We serve over six million customers across the UK through a multi-channel model of online, mobile and telephone banking.
 Our ambition is to offer the best service in UK banking, providing customers with market-leading functionality and innovative products, supported by robust technology and a first class, personal customer experience.

-Our main offices are in Glasgow, Leeds, Newcastle upon Tyne, Edinburgh, London, Norwich and Chester.
+We have offices in Glasgow, Leeds, Newcastle upon Tyne, Edinburgh, London, Norwich and Chester.

-The banks currently have separate due diligence processes in place to mitigate risks in our relationships with both new and existing customers who open and maintain bank accounts and other financial products and services with us.
-These processes include Industry-wide Anti-Money Laundering Know Your Customer (KYC) checks made both at the point of account opening and periodically throughout the customer relationship.
-These processes will be harmonised across the banks during integration.
+The bank executes due diligence processes to mitigate risks in our relationships with both new and existing customers who open and maintain bank accounts and other financial products and services with us.
+These processes include anti-money laundering Know Your Customer (KYC) checks made both at the point of account opening and periodically throughout the customer relationship.

-The banks are participants in the Banking Protocol with two main aims; making sure our customers are protected from fraud and helping to identify customers who could be exposed to potential fraud or modern slavery activity.
-Throughout 2018 the banks separately ensured colleagues benefitted from business wide communications raising awareness of these issues and the actions in place to address the challenges and will maintain this focus moving forward.
+We are participants in the Banking Protocol with two main aims; making sure our customers are protected from fraud and helping to identify customers who could be exposed to potential fraud or modern slavery activity.
+Throughout 2019, Virgin Money UK continued to ensure colleagues benefitted from business wide communications raising awareness of these issues and the actions in place to address the challenges and will maintain this focus moving forward.

-In the future, a combined approach in all business areas which will be adopted across the banks to enforce effective systems and controls which minimise the risk of slavery and human trafficking within our business and across our supplier base.
+We are currently creating a combined approach in all business areas which will be adopted during this period of integration to enforce effective systems and controls to mitigate risk and minimise the impact of slavery and human trafficking within our business and across our supplier base.

 Identifying Modern Slavery and Human Trafficking

-Clydesdale Bank is an active member of the Financial Services Qualification Scheme, which all key suppliers have been invited to join.
+Virgin Money UK is an active member of the Financial Services Qualification System, which all key suppliers will be invited to join.
 Contained within the initial risk assessment that suppliers complete are questions on compliance with the Modern Slavery Act including requesting confirmation from relevant suppliers that they have or intend to publish their own modern slavery statement.
-We are now gathering collateral, creating dashboard reporting and taking action where necessary based on information provided by suppliers.
+Throughout 2020, we will continue to gather collateral, create dashboard reporting and take action where necessary based on information provided by suppliers.

-During 2018, Virgin Money extended the reach of our training programme, ensuring that colleagues who have direct contact with customers understand what modern slavery is and can identify the signs of someone who may be involved in slavery.
-This training has been completed by numerous colleagues including those in our branch and Lounge network and our Fraud and Financial Crime team.
+Virgin Money UK ensures that colleagues who have direct contact with customers understand what modern slavery is and can identify the signs of someone who may be involved in slavery.
+This training has been completed by numerous colleagues including those in our store and lounge network and our fraud and financial crime team.

-During 2019 and beyond, colleagues across the banks will receive training on our updated policies and processes impacting or informing our approach to modern slavery.
+During 2020 and beyond, colleagues across the bank will receive training on our updated policies and processes impacting or informing our approach to modern slavery.

 Our Supplier Base

-The banks rely on the use of suppliers to support the delivery of high quality services to our customers and the Group, and in doing so we expect all our suppliers to operate in a responsible, ethical, open and transparent way and in compliance with all applicable laws and regulations.
+Virgin Money UK relies on suppliers to support the delivery of high-quality services to our customers and the Group and, in doing so, we expect all our suppliers to operate in a responsible, ethical, open and transparent way and in compliance with all applicable laws and regulations.

-Our respective supplier codes of conduct set out the standards, principles and behaviours we expect from third party providers to the banks.
+Our Supplier Code of Conduct sets out the standards, principles and behaviours we expect from third party providers to the banks.
 This places the expectation on our suppliers to operate ethically and with integrity in all our business dealings and relationships and to implement and enforce effective systems and controls.
-From 2019, the banks will adopt a single supplier code of conduct.

 Training is central to identifying the risk of modern slavery and taking appropriate action, both during the sourcing process and throughout the contractual relationship.
-A total of 616 Virgin Money colleagues received training through the online training portal during 2018, and supplier relationship managers and procurement colleagues received face to face training.
+Training is available for all colleagues through the online training portal.

-In the future the banks will deliver a further internal focused awareness campaign to our supplier relationship managers on modern slavery.
+In 2020 we will deliver a further awareness campaign to our customer facing colleagues and supplier relationship managers on modern slavery.
 We will review training opportunities in sectors deemed as heightened risk to both raise awareness of the Modern Slavery Act and help suppliers achieve a higher standard of compliance.

 We will continue to use our influence to bring attention to modern slavery amongst our suppliers and colleagues.
-Clydesdale Bank has recently become a member of Slave Free Alliance, a membership scheme for businesses to improve transparency across their supplier base.
-Benefitting from their experience, the banks will focus at a deeper level of the supplier base and provide ongoing training to colleagues, turning an emerging business threat into a demonstration of ethical best practise.
+Virgin Money UK is a member of Slave Free Alliance, a membership scheme for businesses to improve transparency across their supplier base.
+Benefitting from their experience, we will focus at a deeper level of the supplier base and provide ongoing training to colleagues to demonstrate ethical best practise.

-This statement has been published pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Clydesdale Bank and Virgin Money’s slavery and human trafficking statement for the 2018 financial year.
+This statement has been published pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Virgin Money UK’s slavery and human trafficking statement for the 2019 financial year.
 It has been approved by the Board of Directors and will be reviewed annually.

 CEO CYBG PLC GROUP